-Introduction to the Laboratory Analysis of Methyl Mercury
+Introduction to Methyl Mercury Analysis

-BASIS OF MOST METHYL MERCURY ANALYSES
+BASIS FOR MOST METHYL MERCURY ANALYSIS

 EPA draft Method 1630 for methyl mercury analysis is a very sensitive technique using an atomic fluorescence detector for sub nanogram per liter quantitation of methyl mercury in waters.
 Most all environmental methyl mercury analyses is a variation on the same theme demonstrated in the EPA draft method

 - EPA Draft method 1630 is not promulgated, explaining why multiple variations are performed.